(May 26, 1894 – January 11, 1980)

 - Ruth Eli, registered nurse from Redlands, California has one daughter and one son.

-Love and respect to Catherine Melnechuk were also shown by the attendance at the funeral of one daughter-in law and seven sons-in-law.
-Catherine also leaves 32 grandchildren who have loving memories of Baba Melnechuk and the “House on the Hill”; 58 great grandchildren and 5 great, great grandchildren.
+Love and respect to Katherine Melnechuk were also shown by the attendance at the funeral of one daughter-in law and seven sons-in-law.
+Catherine also leaves 32 grandchildren who have loving memories of Baba Melnechuk and the “House on the Hill”; 58 great grandchildren; and 5 great, great grandchildren.

 Her family pays tribute to her life of prayer, love, and devotion.